Resume-Projects/Web-Checkers/docs/DesignDoc.md

 Once a connection is established, the user is brought to the Home page where they can click a sign in button.
 To sign in, the user is brought to the Sign In page and, once signed in, brought back to the Home page.
-If a user enters aj invalid name, they are brought back to the sign in page until a valid name is entered.
+If a user enters a invalid name, they are brought back to the sign in page until a valid name is entered.
 From the Home page, the user can enter a game with another player, bringing them to the Game page.
 Finally, when the game ends, the user is brought back to the Home page where they are still signed in, able to enter another game.